 “Not better or worse, just different.”

 It is okay to appreciate other ways more, just don’t try to fight the old ways.
 Stop wishing it was here like it is in the country you were before.
-There is no use wishing things were different if these are things you simple can’t change.
+There is no use wishing things were different if these are things you simply can’t change.

 Look for those things you love about your country and focus on that.

 There is plenty of newness in your home country, you just have to look at it with new eyes.
-Start travelling in your own area.
+Start traveling in your own area.
 Discover new things in this country you thought you knew so well.
 Start new hobbies, focus on building an interesting life for yourself instead of reminiscing how great your life abroad once was.